Bike Park Safety Guide

 • Green Party

-This is our easiest downhill freeride trail, flowing through forests and open meadows.
+Easier / Green Freeride Trail - Green Party flows through forests and open meadows.
 It's likely more difficult than your local "green" rated trail.
 Riders will find small berms, rollers, and small obstacles/rocks.

 • Bermy Loamax